Pretzel Logic: Packaging

-The album's cover photo featuring a New York pretzel vendor was taken by Raeanne Rubenstein, a photographer of musicians and Hollywood celebrities.
-She took the photo on the west side of Fifth Avenue and 79th Street, just above the 79th Street Transverse (the road through Central Park), at the park entrance called "Miners' Gate".
+The idea for the album's cover to feature a photo of a New York pretzel vendor was conceived by Steely Dan's vocalist/keyboardist Donald Fagen and producer Gary Katz.
+The photo was taken by Raeanne Rubenstein, a photographer of musicians and Hollywood celebrities.
+She took it on the west side of Fifth Avenue at 79th Street, just above the 79th Street Transverse (the road through Central Park), at the park entrance called "Miners' Gate".
+The vendor in the photo refused to sign a release, but upon investigation ABC learned the vendor was selling without a license, and concluded that they could publish the photo without fear of his taking legal action.

+The inside photo of the band was taken by Ed Caraeff at his house in the hills of Coldwater Canyon.
+He tilted the photo paper while developing to create the elongated effect.

 Marketing and sales

-Pretzel Logic was released by ABC Records on February 20, 1974, and it sold well.
+Pretzel Logic was released by ABC Records on February 20, 1974, and sold well.
 In the United States, it spent 36 weeks on the Billboard 200, topping out at number 8.
 It became Steely Dan's third album to be certified Gold by the Recording Industry Association of America (RIAA).
-After the disappointing performance of the singles from Countdown to Ecstasy, the album restored the group's radio presence with the single "Rikki Don't Lose That Number", which became the biggest hit of their career, peaking at number four on the Billboard Hot 100.
+After the disappointing performance of the singles from Countdown to Ecstasy, the album restored the group's radio presence with the single "Rikki Don't Lose That Number", which became the biggest hit of its career, peaking at number four on the Billboard Hot 100.
 On September 7, 1993, Pretzel Logic was certified Platinum by the RIAA, recognizing the shipment of one million copies in the U.S.